Key Learning Points

 The Egyptians appear to have used special glass vessels very similar to those we use today, with broad comfortable rims.
 They are easy to clean and sterilise so many practitioners use them.

-However, the only two main ways of evacuating air are
+The two main ways of evacuating air when fire-cupping are

 In China, bamboo cups are widely used.
 For personal use they are fine but they cannot be sterilised properly so not many professional acupuncturists use them.
 They also have narrow rims, meaning that the suction produces deep skin imprints which are sore, though the Chinese don’t appear to mind.
 Also, being opaque, you can’t see how strong the suction is.